cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 My former workflow followed a pattern no doubt familiar to many:

 * Bash away in an R terminal, paste useful bits into an R script...
-* Write manuscript separately, pasitng in figures, tables, and inline values returned from R.
+* Write manuscript separately, pasting in figures, tables, and in-line values returned from R.

 This doesn't leave much of a record of what I did or why, which is